Prelude in C minor, BWV 999: Motif

 The Prelude's central motif consists of intersecting rhythms between the upper and lower voice (what originally would have been the left and right hand).
 In the right hand, this is a sixteenth rest, followed by a seven-note sixteenth passage that typically arpeggiates an inversion of a triad (ascending and descending from and back to the root), and an alternating sixteenth rest–sixteenth note pattern in the third beat.
 The left participates by having a pedal tone quarter in the first beat, a rest, then two eighth notes.
+The ascending and descending triad in Bach's prelude BWV 999 seem to have been the true inspiration and chord structure for the arpeggios in the Beatles song Because, because when the prelude is played at half-speed and on harpsichord, the similarity is striking, especially at measures 8–9–11, about 15 seconds into the prelude, with the repeating notes at the end of the interval being eliminated in the Beatles version.

 Harmony

 Contrary to its title and key signature, less than a third of BWV 999 is actually written in C minor.
 In measure 11, a Secondary leading-tone chord is employed (namely, a diminished F♯ seventh chord) to modulate and lead the ear to G minor, the dominant of the original key.
-Aside from a turn to G major (mm.
+Aside from a turn to G major but with a flattened 6th (mm.
 34–38 and 42–43), and the reemergence of C minor (mm.
 39–41), G minor tonality dominates the piece.
 Early on, the upper voice is repeated over several measures, with the left hand providing the only shifting harmonic background.
 For example, measures 8–10 are exactly the same in the right hand, but descending tones in the left hand create an expansion of tonic harmony.